 Where is Camp Up with People?

 Camp Up with People is located in the beautiful, historical Shenandoah Valley about 5 minutes north of Harrisonburg, Virginia, and just two hours southwest of Washington, DC.
-Our camp site is called Horizons at Valley Pike: www.horizonsvalleypike.com
+Our camp site is called Horizons at Valley Pike: www.horizonsvalleypike.com.
+The address is:

 Where do campers come from?